inagib21/StockTrackerAppGo/ReadMe.md

-This is going to be an  monbile app which allows you to track an individual or group of stocks
+This is going to be an  mobile app which allows you to track an individual or group of stocks

 # Tech stack
 React Native